-During this unique program, you will learn about sea turtles while building your knowledge of marine biology fundamentals and ocean conservation.
+During this unique program, rising 9th graders – recent high school graduates will learn about sea turtles while building their knowledge of marine biology fundamentals and ocean conservation.

-You will earn community service hours through your work at The Karen Beasley Sea Turtle Rescue and Rehabilitation Center, public outreach and beach sweeps.
-Trash, especially plastic, kills thousands of marine animals each year, forcing many of them towards extinction.
-Sea turtles are no exception and ingest or get caught in everything from fishing line to balloons.
-Sea turtles easily mistake plastic bags for sea jellies, their favorite food, which leads to malnutrition and potentially death.
+You will earn community service hours through your work at The Karen Beasley Sea Turtle Rescue and Rehabilitation Center, public outreach, and beach sweeps.
+Trash, especially plastic, kills thousands of marine animals each year, forcing many of them toward extinction.
+Sea turtles are no exception and ingest or get caught in everything from fishing lines to balloons.
+Sea turtles easily mistake plastic bags for sea jellies, their favorite food, which leads to malnutrition and potential death.

-This camp is designed for students, ages 13-17, who are passionate about sea turtles and the marine environment.
+This camp is designed for rising 9th graders – recent high school graduates, who are passionate about sea turtles and the marine environment.
 Join us on our next adventure as we:

-- Participate in rehabilitation at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center
+- Work closely with the interns at the Karen Beasley Sea Turtle Rescue and Rehabilitation Center

-- Participate in a behend the scenes tour at the North Carolina Aquarium
+- Enjoy a behind-the-scenes tour at the North Carolina Aquarium

 - Earn fifteen hours of community service credit

-Camp tuition includes: lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, transportation including pickup and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt and memorable group photo.
-Campers are responsible for round trip airfare to ILM or transportation to Topsail Island and additional money for souvenirs.
+Camp tuition includes lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour access to camp staff, admission to all activities, all equipment, and transportation including pick up and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt, and memorable group photo.
+Campers are responsible for round-trip airfare to ILM or transportation to Topsail Island and additional money for souvenirs.